Growing tomatoes in containers is probably the most popular way to grow tomatoes in the UK.

 - Plants can be moved into the sun, shade or undercover depending on weather conditions.

-- Most tomato varieties are suitable for container growing – from a trailing variety in a hanging basket to a large tall variety in a grow bag.
+- Most tomato varieties are suitable for container growing – from a trailing variety in a hanging basket to an indeterminate variety in a grow bag.

 Types of Containers include: